martinthomson/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 ## Using Spare Capacity

-CUBIC uses a more aggressive window increase function than Standard TCP under long RTT and high-bandwidth networks.
+CUBIC uses a more aggressive window increase function than Standard TCP under long-*RTT* and high-bandwidth networks.

 The following table shows that to achieve the 10 Gbps rate, Standard TCP requires a packet loss rate of 2.0e-10, while CUBIC requires a